uyuni-project/tetra/SPECIAL_CASES.md

 In case the bundled Ant or Maven versions are not usable in your project for whatever reason and you want to bundle a different one, just remove their directories from `kit` and replace them with your own. `tetra` will look for binaries named `ant` or `mvn` in kit and use them wherever they are found.

-You can also use system-provided Ant and Maven by simply deleting their directories from `kit/`.
-Note that this is not recommended because a different version might be used at build time (for example in OBS), potentially resulting in non-reproducible builds.

 ## Gradle

 `tetra` fully supports projects using Gradle from version 6.1.1 on.
 Previous versions require a different procedure to work around the impossibility to relocate Gradle's cache, see below.